 Revolving around Lawrence Talbot (Del Toro) a renowned Shakespearean actor who has travelled back to England from America following on from the mysterious death of his brother Ben.
 Once back he is reunited with his ageing father, Sir John Talbot (Hopkins), who seems oddly unaffected by the death of his son, all while Gwen Conliffe (Blunt), the former fiance of Ben tries her hardest to not only escape the manor house but also the pain of Ben’s death.

 Not a lot, but there are some good points in The Wolfman.
 Both Del Toro and Hopkins are fantastic as always, both capturing their characters in the same effortless way and committing to their roles completely.
 Blunt is also solid as Gwen, especially given how limited as the character was.

 With the good things out of the way, let’s move onto the bad.
-My biggest issue is the writing, not only was the dialogue clunky and overly melodramatic, but also laughter inducing in places the.
+My biggest issue is the writing, not only was the dialogue clunky and overly melodramatic but also laughter inducing in places there.

 One of the best things about the original Wolf Man was the great plot and character design, both of which in the reboot was an afterthought, with terrible CGI imagery throughout and a seemingly random plot that feels like one set-piece after set-piece almost like a bad theatre production.

 But by far the worst thing about the film is that it was marketed as a horror movie., yet bad CGI wolves mincing around the countryside or the London skyline wasn’t scary in the slightest, in much the same way as Guillermo del Toro‘s 2015 Crimson Peak, and when we get something resembling violence or a fight scene, the film falls into the same trap as the Transformers films, with it being a blur of computer-generated bodies flying around the screen.